Natalie Stelmach: Biography

-Stelmach reached the final of the 1984 Amateur World Women's Snooker Championship, defeating Lynette Horsburgh 3–0, Maggie Beer 3–1, Gaye Jones 4–0 and then Caroline Walch 4–0.
+Stelmach reached the final of the 1984 Women's World Amateur Snooker Championship, defeating Lynette Horsburgh 3–0, Maggie Beer 3–1, Gaye Jones 4–0 and then Caroline Walch 4–0.
 She lost in the final 1–4 to the 15-year-old Stacey Hillyard.

+In a 1987 interview with Paul Patton for The Globe and Mail, Stelmach reflected that it was hard to promote snooker in Canada because there was not a culture of children playing the game, and added that "There is still a lot of sexism towards women playing."
+At that point, aged 28, she lived in Sudbury where she owed a billiard hall, Varsity Billiards.